-Akiko Fujimoto joined the Minnesota Orchestra in September 2017 as assistant conductor, after serving five and a half seasons as the associate conductor of the San Antonio Symphony.
-As assistant conductor, her role with the Minnesota Orchestra ranges from leading Young People’s Concerts and Symphonic Adventures for High Schools, family programs and outdoor community concerts to serving as cover conductor for Classical subscription and Live at Orchestra Hall concert performances.
-Additionally, she serves as a link to the community, participating in engagement activities, school visits, and collaborations with other Minnesota arts and cultural institutions.
+Akiko Fujimoto joined the Minnesota Orchestra in September 2017 as assistant conductor and in September 2018 became associate conductor.
+She conducts Young People’s Concerts, Symphonic Adventures for High Schools, special events and outdoor community concerts, while serving as cover conductor for classical subscription programs and Live at Orchestra Hall performances.
+Additionally, she serves as a link to the community, participating in engagement activities, school visits and collaborations with other Minnesota arts and cultural institutions.

-As a guest conductor, Fujimoto has performed with the Houston Symphony, Corpus Christi Symphony Orchestra, Round Rock Symphony Orchestra and Fort Wayne Philharmonic.
+As a guest conductor, Fujimoto has performed with the Houston Symphony, Corpus Christi Symphony Orchestra, Round Rock Symphony and Fort Wayne Philharmonic.
 Additionally, she has conducted Canada’s National Arts Centre Orchestra as a participant in the Young Conductors Program and the BBC Scottish Symphony Orchestra at the St. Magnus Festival.

-Born in Japan, Fujimoto moved to the United States at age 14 and attended Stanford University where she studied music and psychology.
-She holds masters degrees in conducting from Boston University and the Eastman School of Music.
+Born in Japan, Fujimoto moved to the United States at age 14 and attended Stanford University, where she studied music and psychology.
+She holds master’s degrees in conducting from Boston University and the Eastman School of Music.